Applying to the MD/PhD Program

 - Highlight your significant research experiences.

 Entry to the MD/PhD Program is decided by the Augmented MD/PhD Committee.
-Both in-state and out-of-state applicants will be considered as well as applicants with a permanent resident visa status.
+Both in-state and out-of-state applicants will be considered, however, applicants must be U.S. citizens or hold a permanent resident vista status.
 International students are not eligible for admission to the program at this time.

 Applications from internal MD students will also be considered in their first year of medical school.
 These students will also need to submit to the program director an essay outlining why they are interested in MD/PhD training, and highlighting their significant research accomplishments.
 If ranked by the MD/PhD committee, they will be invited for an interview in competition with all other applicants.